awslabs/threat-composer/README.md

 #### Maintenance

-It is recommended to watch this GitHub repository for any updates and run the commands below periodically to deploy the latest changes in our GitHub repository:
+It is recommended to watch this GitHub repository for any updates and run the commands below periodically from the `threat-composer` directory to deploy the latest changes in our GitHub repository:

 `git pull origin main`

-`/scripts/deployDev.sh`
+`./scripts/deployDev.sh`

 ### Deployment – With CI/CD